riskframe/ai-rmm/framework/measure-2.1.md

 ### Measure 2.1.1.
 Develop and Document Test Sets.

+Creating and maintaining comprehensive records of test datasets is crucial for ensuring the reliability and integrity of AI systems.
+This involves not only the meticulous compilation of the data used in testing but also detailed annotations and metadata that describe the dataset's characteristics, sources, and any preprocessing steps undertaken.
+Such documentation facilitates transparency and reproducibility, allowing for more effective debugging and refinement of AI models, as well as enabling peer review and validation by the broader community.

+Incorporating a variety of scenarios, inputs, and potential errors into comprehensive test sets is essential to evaluate the AI system's functionality, performance, and trustworthiness.
+Tailoring these test sets to the specific AI system and its application domain is crucial, taking into account potential biases, ethical considerations, and the impact on communities involved.
+Additionally, thorough documentation of the reasons behind the chosen test cases, the rationale for excluding particular scenarios, and the overarching strategy for test coverage is vital to ensure transparency and accountability in the system's evaluation process.

 #### Sub Practices

 1. Create comprehensive test sets that encompass a wide range of scenarios, inputs, and potential errors, covering the AI system's functionality, performance, and trustworthiness characteristics.